 Elopements are meant to shift the focus from your family to the both of you!
 They’re about crafting a day around the two of you and allowing you to get married in the way you actually want to.
 They come down to the type of experience that you want on your wedding day!
 What I’m getting at is this – don’t just plan a quick ceremony and be done with your elopement day.
 How terrible would it be to look back at one of the most important days of life and only have memories from 1 hour of your day?!
 You deserve so much more than that!

 You deserve to have a whole day where you celebrate your marriage and just because you’re eloping doesn’t mean you deserve anything less!
-This is about have an incredible and epic experience that you can look back on and actually want to do all over again!
+It’s about having an incredible and epic experience that you can look back on and actually want to do all over again!

 2. Choose Your Dream Location